 Confused?
 Let us take an example.
 Alphonso mangoes grow in the Konkan area of Maharashtra.
 Oranges grow in Nagpur and Apples grow in Kashmir.
 If they are grown in other areas, the fruits are not as tasty and juicy as in the above-mentioned areas.
 Why?
 Because only specific areas have the soil and weather that suits these fruit-bearing trees.
 The same thing applies to our happiness.
 To grow happiness requires certain attributes those suit the particular person.

 The ingredients for happiness

 Every person is unique in terms of qualities like strengths, skills, and interests.
 These qualities and interests form the basic ingredients for happiness.
-To cultivate happiness you need to feed these ingredients to your life.
-A child who is skilled in drawing, music, or sports should be provided with training and other facilities to cultivate his/her interests.
+To cultivate happiness you need to feed these ingredients into your life.
+A child who is skilled in drawing, music or sports should be provided with training and other facilities to cultivate his/her interests.
 If the parents force the child to focus on academics and leave its interests in the background, the child may still perform but will never be happy, and his/her progress will be limited.

 I came across a nice quote in this regard.
 It says, “A formal education can earn you a living, but self-education can earn you a fortune”.
 A glaring example is the great Indian cricket team ex-captain M.S.
 Dhoni.
 He had a job as a Ticket collector in Indian railways.
-It was a secured job and was making a comfortable living.
+It was a secure job and was making a comfortable living.
 But he was not happy in his job.
 He took the risk to resign and start a career in cricket.
 The wealth he got would have been beyond his dreams if he had continued in the secured job.